 Filling out the FAFSA should be a little easier the second (or third or fourth) time around.

 While you still need to provide up-to-date financial information, the FAFSA website doesn't make you start from scratch.
-Instead, it lets you submit a Renewal FAFSA that already includes demographic information—the stuff that isn't likely to change each year.
+Instead, it lets you submit a Renewal FAFSA that already includes your basic demographic information — the stuff that isn't likely to change each year.
 But if any of this information has changed, the Renewal FAFSA gives you the opportunity to update it.

 If your FAFSA qualifies you for federal grants or loans, that money is disbursed directly to your school.
 Your school will notify you each time money is disbursed to cover expenses, typically twice a year.